sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 Read the [SensuFlow GitHub Action marketplace page][1] and [Monitoring as code with Sensu Go and SensuFlow][12] for more information.

-## Use CI/CD with monitoring as code

-When you're ready to expand your monitoring as code practices to involve CI/CD and multiple Sensu clusters, you can bootstrap your Sensu clusters with service accounts that are granted permissions for managing Sensu configuration.

-For example, the following role and role binding configuriations allow subjects to manage all configuration in a given namespace:

-TODO: add role and role binding examples

 ## Best practices for monitoring as code

-The monitoring as code approach is flexible &mdash; it allows you to use any source control repository and does not require a specific directory structure &mdash; following a few best practices will contribute to a successful implementation.
+The monitoring as code approach is flexible &mdash; you can use any source control repository and choose your own directory structure &mdash; but following a few best practices will contribute to a successful implementation.

 - To maintain consistency, save all of your resources as only one file type: YAML or JSON.
 - Include all dependencies within a resource definition.
 For example, if a handler requires a dynamic runtime asset and a secret, include the asset and secret definitions with the definition for the handler itself.
-- Add a workflow label in your resource definitions to designate which resources are part of which monitoring as code workflows.
-These labels will be helpful if you decide to use a CI/CD pipeline to manage your monitoring as code repository.
+- Choose the labels you use in your resource definitions with care.
+CI/CD systems like SensuFlow rely on labels to determine which resources to delete, so if all of your resources have the same labels, you could delete resources you didn't intend to be managed in a particular CI/CD workflow.
+- Establish a resource-labeling schema throughout your organization to facilitate CI/CD.
+Following the same method for applying labels helps keep unmanaged Sensu resources from multiplying and allows different teams to confidently deploy their own CI/CD workflows without the risk of accidentally deleting another team's resources.

 [1]: https://github.com/marketplace/actions/sensuflow
 [2]: ../../sensuctl/
 [3]: ../../sensuctl/create-manage-resources/#sensuctl-prune
 [4]: ../control-access/rbac/
-[5]: #implement-monitoring-as-code-with-sensuflow
+[5]: #use-sensuflow-for-cicd-monitoring-as-code
 [6]: #build-as-you-go
 [7]: #export-existing-resources
 [8]: ../../observability-pipeline/observe-schedule/monitor-server-resources/
 [9]: ../../sensuctl/create-manage-resources/#create-resources-across-namespaces
-[10]: ../sensuctl/create-manage-resources/#create-resources
+[10]: ../../sensuctl/create-manage-resources/#create-resources
-[11]: #choose-a-monitoring-as-code-repository-structure
+[11]: #create-a-monitoring-as-code-repository
 [12]: https://sensu.io/blog/monitoring-as-code-with-sensu-flow
+[13]: #adopt-a-configuration-file-strategy